inthewaves/AppUpdateServerGenerator/README.md

 ## TODO
 * The Android app
+* Figure out a way to convert Vector drawables in APK resources to PNGs or SVGs.
 * More unit tests
 * System for pruning older versions of apps
 * Maybe a configuration file to configure things such as maximum number of deltas to generate which